Amendment No. 1 has been deemed out of order.

 I have received another message from a female gay family.
 My correspondent and her wife live in Dublin 7.
 They are a married same-sex couple with one daughter, Catherine, who is six months old.
 One of the couple, as the birth mother of their daughter, is currently considered a single parent.
 Her wife has no legal connection to her daughter.
 Their daughter is classified as having a single parent and has no right to one of her mothers.
 This couple's only option at the moment is to wait two years and apply for guardianship, which expires at the age of 18 anyway and does not give full parental rights.
 Once the Children and Family Relationships Act 2015 is fully commenced, perhaps in 2019, this couple may also have the option of applying for step adoption after two years, but this can take up to seven years.
 There is an enormous gap in that process and I do not think that is acceptable.

 The four amendments I have put down are governed by a principle.
 It is recognised internationally that the principle that underlines all these items of legislation should be the best interests of the child.
 It does not hinge on the behaviour of the parents or where the child was conceived.
 The child has no control over that.
-Why should a innocent child be victimised for something over which they have no control?
+Why should an innocent child be victimised for something over which they have no control?
 The best interests of the child are paramount in this situation.

 I would like to look at a number of the cases.
 First, there are cases involving a known donor outside of a clinical setting.
 In other words, there has been a non-clinical intervention.
 I will put such a case on the record.
 I note that non-clinical procedures are currently excluded from the parenting provisions in the Act.
 The result is that children conceived through donor-assisted human reproduction, DAHR, outside the clinical setting do not have a legal relationship with the second intending parent at birth.
 Children conceived through DAHR outside the clinical setting are therefore disadvantaged when compared with children conceived through DAHR in a clinic by virtue of the circumstances at conception.
 This is greatly unfair to the child involved.
-I will put a case study on the record.

 For the purposes of informing the public, insofar as any members of the public are watching this, it is important to put a human face on the situation.
 Nothing does that better than a case study.
 Elaine, the birth mother, and Jenny conceived their baby at home using sperm donated by Jenny's brother.
 They had no problem conceiving and did not need any clinical intervention.
 The donor is happy to give consent to both women being recognised as legal parents, that is, there is no objection from the sperm donor.
 As the baby is only three months old, Jenny is unable to seek guardianship under the Children and Family Relationships Act 2015 as the child is less than two years old.
 As the law currently stands she therefore has no legal relationship with her child and is unable to establish one until her daughter is two years old.
 There is a very considerable gap there which needs to be addressed.